Ivan Samoylovych: Internal policies

 In domestic policies, the hetman paid great attention to the Metropolitanate of Kyiv, which was the center of fostering of the national idea of the Ukrainian state, and the center of unity for the Ukrainian people.
 Ivan Samoilovych maintained close relations with the leaders of the Orthodox Church of Ukraine, received assistance from them in resolving various state issues.
 The hetman also sought support for the Ukrainian state among the centers of world Orthodoxy.
 For example, Samoilovych was one of the first Ukrainian rulers who provided charitable assistance for the construction of the monastery of Zograf (Bulgarian monastery) on Mount Athos.
 Furthermore, Samoilovych initiated active church building in the Ukrainian lands.
 With his support, the construction of the Trinity Cathedral, the main church of the Hetman's capital, was completed in Baturyn.
 Grandiose church construction at this time was also carried out in other cities of Ukraine, such as Hlukhiv, Poltava, Lubny and Chernihiv.
+Samoilovych also financed the expansion of Mhar Monastery.
+At the same time, his rule saw the ultimate subordination of Ukrainian Church to the Patriarchate of Moscow.

 In general, Samoilovych's contemporaries described him as a wise and intelligent ruler, who had a knack of military command and diplomacy.
+Thanks to his policies, Left-bank Ukraine saw a revival of economic activity, restored trade with Western Europe and established ties with Muscovy, Black Sea-Balkan countries, Don and the Caucasus.
+Internal trade also developed along with various branches of industry, and cultural life of Ukraine saw a resurgence under the hetman's rule.
+At the same time, Samoilovych has been criticized for his authoritarian tendencies and view of himself as an absolute monarch; in documents produced by him and members of his family, the hetman was proclaimed to be the supreme ruler and master of the country, who ruled for life and could be deposed from his post only by God.
+In order to provide himself with succession, Samoilovych elevated his sons to positions of power, appointing them as colonels and providing them with large landholdings.